 -

-Fold3 - Southern Claims Commission
+Fold3 - Southern Claims - Approved - Virginia $

 In 1871, the US government established the Southern Claims Commission to address southerners' petitions for compensation of supplies, livestock, and other items taken by the Union troops during the Civil War.
 More than 20,000 claims were filed.
 These testimonial files include first-person accounts of how civilians survived the war, detailed circumstances regarding loss of property, and accounts of each family's history and loyalty to the Union cause.
 Fold3 is an online repository for original historical documents, combined with the ability for users to make comments, annotations, and upload their own documents.
 The focus of Fold3 is to be a comprehensive collection of U.S. Military records.
 Some areas of Fold3 are free to use, while others can be freely searched and then viewed with a paid subscription.